 • they will spend at least 20% of their time on off-the-job training

-• the content of their training is materially different from any prior qualification or a previous apprenticeship
+• the content of their training is materially different from any prior qualification or previous apprenticeship

 • they will attain skills in Maths and English as part of the apprenticeship (if they do not have GCSE at grade A* to C already at the outset).

-The employee’s job title would not change (they would only be an apprentice for the purpose of the Apprenticeship Levy) and there would not be any change to their terms and conditions.
+The employee's job title would not change (they would only be apprentices for the purpose of the Apprenticeship Levy), and their terms and conditions would not change.

 Are there any minimum entry requirements?